 JC Penney is one of America's best-known general retail groups, specialising in clothing, accessories and home furnishings but it has struggled for several years to reignite performance.
 The company first began to lose sales and market share in the 1990s as customers moved away to less traditional outlets, especially discounters such as Walmart.
 Penney's fought back with a marketing campaign designed to show that its department stores offer casual as well as conservative fashion at affordable prices.
 But the company also had to close several stores, and restructure others in order to regain profitability.
 Financial performance improved significantly between 2004 and 2007, before hitting a brick wall at the end of the decade as a result of the recession.
 Despite its best efforts to-date, Penney's has found it hard to shake off perceptions that it is a tired and slightly dowdy brand.
 A new management team launched an ambitious overhaul of JCP's strategy in 2012, but not only did the long-expected turnaround fail to materialise but in fact performance significantly worsened, leading to another management overhaul a year later.
+It is still searching for a lasting fix.

 Which agencies handle advertising for JC Penney?
 Find out more from the Account Assignments database.